Bradpresleyk/MyBugTrackerApp/README.md

 Setup

 1. Clone repo into deployment folder of your browser. (htdocs)
-2. Import mybugtracker.sql database in phpmyAdmin.
+2. Create mybugtracker database in phpmyadmin.
+3. Import mybugtracker.sql into mybugtracker database.
-3. Enter database user and database password in database.php file.
+4. Enter database user and database password in database.php file.
-4. Enter localhost/MyBugTracker/index.php in browser.
+5. Enter localhost/MyBugTracker/index.php in browser.

 Using App